-– or for anyone who’s going vegan for the first time!
+– or going vegan for the first time!

 It’s a new year, a new decade, and a new chance to start on a brand new journey.
 This month we’re going full in for Veganuary to incorporate more vegan diet and lifestyle habits during January.
 People around the world are participating in Veganuary in honor of the animals, the planet, and the people.
 Are you joining us?